Chaos and thermalization in Clifford-Floquet dynamics: Introduction

 Ergodic theory characterizes the long time behavior of deterministic classical dynamical systems and identifies those that behave "chaotically" at long time scales.
 It also provides quantitative measures of deterministic chaos (for example, the Kolmogorov-Sinai entropy).
 For a readable introduction to ergodic theory see e.g. \cite{CFS}.
 There are many examples of classical dynamical systems exhibiting deterministic chaos: special types of billiards \cite{billiards}, hyperbolic automorphisms of tori \cite{CFS} and, more generally, Anosov diffeomorphisms and flows \cite{KatokHasselblatt}.
 Yet another arena for ergodic theory is provided by cellular automata \cite{Pivatoreview}.

 The theory of deterministic quantum chaos is much less developed.
 Only the lowest rungs of the classical ergodic hierarchy (ergodicity, weak mixing, mixing) have reasonable quantum counterparts \cite{AlickiFannes}.
-The existing notions of quantum dynamical entropy \cite{AlickiFannes,CNT} are less motivated than the Kolmogorov-Sinai entropy, and much less is known about them.
+While quantum analogs of the Kolmogorov-Sinai entropy have been defined \cite{AlickiFannes,CNT}, much less is known about them.

 A better understanding of quantum chaos could clarify the foundations of statistical mechanics and thermodynamics.
 For example, a common (although not unanimous) belief going back to Ludwig Boltzmann and Paul and Tatiana Ehrenfest is that the tendency of closed systems to thermalize is related to chaotic behavior.
 Assuming this, the problem is to understand why chaos is a robust property of commonly occurring quantum systems.